 You can also send a link to our guide on verifying with a TXT record.

-Once your provider confirms that these values are entered, return to the Domains panel in your Squarespace site and click Refresh below your records.
+After your provider confirms that these values are entered, return to the Domains panel in your Squarespace site and click Refresh below your records.
 This should successfully connect your domain to Squarespace.
 Note that it can sometimes take up to 24 hours for the Current Data column to reflect the changes.

 If your domain provider says they don't offer full DNS access, note that this is required to successfully connect a domain.
 If this is the case, you’ll need to transfer the domain to a new provider before connecting it to Squarespace.